 - What have you done that shows initiative?

-- I see there is a gap on your resume, can you tell me why and what you were doing in this time?
+- I see there is a gap on your resume.
+Can you tell me why and what you were doing during this time?

 - Do you have any medical conditions I should know about?

 - Are there any accommodations that you might need in order to meet the requirements of this job?